pajapro/Reminders-Backend/README.md

 2. Run `$ .build/debug/TODO-Backend` to start the server

 ## 🛠 Xcode project
 This repo does not include an Xcode project.
-If you want to generate one locally, use `swift package generate-xcodeproj` command.
+If you want to generate one locally, use `swift package generate-xcodeproj` command or simply `vapor xcode` to generate a new Xcode project for a project.